knee-cola/jekyll-meetup-lecture/README.md

 * HMTL is saved to the `index.html` file

 After all of this is done, all we need to do is commit and push, and marvel at the beuty of our [new GitHub page](https://knee-cola.github.io/jekyll-meetup-lecture/)!

+# You need help?
+Have questions?

+If you're starting out with Jekyll, get stuck (as expected) and need some help, don't hesitate to reach me.
+I'm no Jekyll expert, but am willing to try ;)

 # Research & Planning